-In The Children of Eorl, you will battle on hill and plain against forces seeking to destroy Rohan from within and without.
+In Children of Eorl, you will battle on hills and plains against forces seeking to destroy Rohan from within and without.
 While Rohan counts many valorous warriors and noble lords among its people, they may need to look beyond their borders to forge new alliances.

-A Long-extended Party is pleased to offer a closer look at some of the new player cards releasing in The Children of Eorl!
+A Long-extended Party is pleased to offer a closer look at some of the new player cards releasing in the Children of Eorl deluxe expansion!

 Mighty Men of Arms

 One of Gondor’s greatest warriors, guardian of the Rammas, the soldier Ingold is one of the first to greet Gandalf and Pippin as they enter Minas Tirith.
 One who seeks “mighty men of arms” will have the opportunity to deploy this hero in defense of Gondor’s ancestral allies!

 Boasting an impressive strength of will, Ingold is an invaluable asset on any quest.
 It is his ability to marshal soldiers, however, which is his greatest talent.
 By allowing his controller to draw a card after playing a Gondor or Warrior ally, Ingold ensures the steady flow of new recruits and powerful friends.
 Because this ability either raises your threat or costs a resource from Ingold’s pool, you may be forced to choose between drawing unwanted attention upon your fellowship or limiting your options for future reinforcements.
 It may be up to you to prove your valour in the trials to come.

 With danger lurking around every corner, your fellowship may need to seek aid beyond the familiar.
 But it is well known, a single, well-chosen hero can turn the tide of any scenario.
 As the hillmen and their traitorous Rohirrim allies muster and strike, you may find yourself forming The Last Alliance!